‘Walking Dead’ Sets Fifth Spinoff: Lauren Cohan, Jeffrey Dean Morgan’s ‘Isle of the Dead’

 Two more of The Walking Dead’s beloved characters are getting their own spinoff.

-AMC on Monday announced a six-episode series order for Isle of the Dead, a spinoff of the flagship series set to star Lauren Cohan and Jeffrey Dean Morgan as they reprise their respective roles as Maggie and Negan.
+AMC on Monday announced a six-episode series order for Isle of the Dead, a spinoff of the flagship series set to star Lauren Cohan and Jeffrey Dean Morgan reprising their respective roles as Maggie and Negan.

 Longtime TWD writer Eli Jorné will serve as showrunner on the drama via his overall deal with AMC Studios.
 The series will be overseen by TWD Universe content chief Scott M. Gimple and debut in 2023.
-Isle of the Dead will be set in Manhattan and follow Negan and Maggie exploring a post-apocalyptic New York City.
+Isle of the Dead will be set in Manhattan and follow Negan and Maggie exploring a postapocalyptic New York City.
 Cohan and Morgan will also serve as exec producers.

 Related Stories